gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Only if they were in trouble, and even then they wouldn't do it if the forest was angry."

+The silence that followed stretched uncomfortably.
 On impulse,
 Noxy offered her hand to the young soldier.
+"Hi.
-"Hi, I'm Probably Noxious, but everyone calls me Noxy."
+I'm Probably Noxious, but everyone calls me Noxy."

 The soldier blinked,
 glanced at the tiger,